BenItBuhner/Insta-AI-Correct/README.md

 2. Sign up for the free tier of Groq right [here](https://console.groq.com/authenticate/signup).
 3. Get your API key from the "API Keys" section of the dashboard on Groq.
 4. Place the newly created key in the string for the `API_KEY` towards the top of the file.
+5. Save and run the file; if it is not defaulting to the AutoHotkey application, ensure you open it via that.

 ![Groq Dashboard — API Keys](assets/api-key-section.png)